-NEW LONDON, Conn. – The Coast Guard Academy Men’s Lacrosse program General Manager, LCDR Dan Ursino, and Head Coach, Gary Weller, announced today that three players have been selected to serve as team captains for the Bears’ upcoming 2012 season.
+NEW LONDON, Conn. – The Coast Guard Academy Men’s Lacrosse program General Manager, LCDR Dan Ursino, and Head Coach, Gary Weller, announced today that three players have been selected to serve as Team Captains for the Bears’ upcoming 2013 season.

-Cadet 1/c Andrew Breen (Falls Church, VA/George Mason), Cadet 1/c Nicholas Zablotny (Annapolis, MD/Broadneck) and Cadet 2/c Tim Wyderko (West Bloomfield, MI/Orchard Lake St. Mary’s) were selected by the coaching staff and a vote by their teammates to serve as team captains for the 2013 season.
+Cadet 1/c Steven Danseglio (Islip Terrace, N.Y./East Islip), Cadet 1/c Austin English (Stevensville, Md./Kent Island) and Cadet 1/c Tim Wyderko (West Bloomfield, Mich./Orchard Lake St. Mary’s) were selected by the coaching staff and a vote by their teammates to serve as team captains for the 2013 season.
 Wyderko will serve a rare second year as team captain, and while Danseglio and English are first timers, English served as the Bear’s Team President in the 2012 season and Danseglio has filled an “unofficial” leadership role for the past two seasons.

-“Andrew, Nick and Tim are great leaders – on and off the field,” said Head Coach Brian Krautler.
-“They embody what it means to be Coast Guard Academy cadets and I’m more than confident in their ability to lead this year’s team, and proud that they will soon join the ranks of the Coast Guard officer corps.
-2013 is a big year for us, we sent a great deal of talent from the Class of 2011 out to the fleet, but we have a talented and experienced group of 1/c cadets that are hungry to compete and win a championship.
-We also have a number of younger players who will have to fill holes and play prominent roles for us in 2012,” Krautler noted.
+“Steve, Austin and Tim are great leaders – on and off the field,” said General Manager LCDR Daniel Ursino.
+“They embody what it means to be Coast Guard Academy cadets.
+I’m more than confident in their ability to lead this year’s team, and proud that they will soon join the ranks of the Coast Guard officer corps.
+2013 is a big year for us, we sent a great deal of talent from the Class of 2012 out to the fleet, but we have a talented and experienced group of 1/c cadets that are hungry to compete and win a championship.
+We also have a number of younger players who will have to fill holes and play prominent roles for us in 2013,” Ursino noted.
 “The leadership our three captains provide will be essential to the growth and success of our team this year and our staff could not be more pleased with the selection of these young men as our team captains.
-These cadets know being a captain is an important responsibility and this group is looking forward to leading this year’s team and representing our program, the Coast Guard Academy and the Coast Guard.”
+These cadets know being a captain is an important responsibility, and this group is looking forward to leading this year’s team and representing our program, the Academy and the Coast Guard.”

-“One of the most unique aspects of the Coast Guard Academy, and the reason I love coaching at such a place, is that the school develops leaders of character.
-All seven of our seniors are a product of this leadership training, and indeed, are all outstanding leaders.
+“One of the most unique aspects of the Coast Guard Academy, and the reason I love coaching at such a place, is that the school produces leaders of character.
+Our cadets are immersed in a culture of discipline, leadership, and service to others.
 Clearly, our team not only looks to our captains for guidance, but to every member of the team to play with 100-percent heart and integrity, and when needed the initiative to make great things happen.
-This, more than anything, makes for team atmosphere that I am honored to be a part of.”
+This, more than anything, makes for team atmosphere that I am proud to be a part of.”

-Cadet 2/c Tim Wyderko is the anchor of the Bears defense and earned the rare honor of selection as a team captain as a junior and senior.
+Cadet 1/c Tim Wyderko is the anchor of the Bears defense and earned the rare honor of selection as a team captain as a junior and senior.
 Wyderko is a “do everything” defender – in 2012, he had 74 ground balls, six points and too many individual clearing efforts to count.
-“Tim is an excellent one on one defender with great intuition,” said Coach Krautler.
+“Tim is an excellent one on one defender with great intuition,” said Coach Weller.
 In 2011, Wyderko’s on-field exploits netted him PCLL 2nd Team All-Conference Defensemen honors.
-He started his summer aboard USCGC VIGILANT, a 210-foot medium endurance cutter out of Port Canaveral, Fla. and was exposed to Coast Guard aircraft and missions at the Aviation Training Center in Mobile, AL. He also had the opportunity to sail around New England with classmates and Head Lacrosse Coach, LCDR Brian Krautler, as part of the Coastal Sail Training Program.
-He finished up his summer training period serving as the Bravo Company Executive Officer leading and managing the “Swab Summer” program for the newly arrived Class of 2015 through “Swab Summer” – the initial boot-camp style indoctrination period.
+He started his summer aboard USCGC VIGILANT, a 210-foot medium endurance cutter out of Port Canaveral, Fla. and was exposed to Coast Guard counter narcotics missions throughout the Caribbean.
+He finished up his summer training period serving as the Bravo Company Executive Officer leading and managing the “Swab Summer” program for the newly arrived Class of 2016 – “Swab Summer” is the initial boot-camp style indoctrination period.
 He is a Government major and will serve as the Operations Spotlight (a lecture series that brings active duty personnel back to the Academy to address cadets) Project Officer this semester.
 Wyderko became the 2nd member of the Mike Fredie “Hard Hat” Union with 10 ground balls vs. University of New Haven on March 27, 2011.